 Neck pain may result from abnormalities in the soft tissues – often caused by motor vehicle / diving accidents, contact sports, or falls.
-Pain Management and Spine Specialist Aashish Bharara, MD, and the team at Perimeter Orthopaedics, PC in Atlanta, Georgia, evaluate and treat all types of neck pain.
+Pain Management and Spine Specialist Aashish Bharara, MD, and the team at Perimeter Orthopaedics, PC in Atlanta and Woodstock, Georgia, evaluate and treat all types of neck pain.
 Their modern facility has everything you need, from on-site imaging procedures to an ambulatory surgery center.
 Call or book an appointment online today for complete care of neck pain.

 The neck (cervical spine) is composed of vertebrae that begin in the upper torso and end at the base of the skull.
 The bony vertebrae along with the ligaments (which are comparable to thick rubber bands) and muscles provide stability to the spine.
 The muscles allow for support and motion.

 The neck has a significant amount of motion and supports the weight of the head.
 However, because it is less protected than the rest of the spine, the neck can be vulnerable to injury and disorders that produce pain and restrict motion.
 For many people, neck pain is a temporary condition that disappears with time.
 Others need medical diagnosis and treatment to relieve their symptoms.